RepoScope: Leveraging Call Chain-Aware Multi-View Context for Repository-Level Code Generation

 In addition to call chain prediction, we also retrieve three additional context types: (1) $K_{\text{caller}}$ caller entities of $f$ ($\mathcal{C}_{\text{caller}}$) with the minimum distances\footnote{If two entities reside in different files from $f$, the one with the shorter path length to $f$ in the file system tree is considered closer.
 Otherwise, the entity with a smaller line number difference from $f$ is considered closer.}; (2) the top $K_{\text{sim\_function}}$ function entities ($\mathcal{C}_{\text{sim\_function}}$) most similar\footnote{All similarity computations use the same embedding model and similarity function as those employed in call chain prediction.} to $f$ from RSSG; (3) the top $K_{\text{sim\_fragment}}$ code fragments ($\mathcal{C}_{\text{sim\_fragment}}$) most similar to $f$ from all code fragments.
 These contexts provide the LLM with relevant information for implementing the target function from both the perspectives of code similarity and structural semantics, forming a four-view context.
 Notably, $\mathcal{C}_{\text{sim\_fragment}}$ complements $\mathcal{C}_{\text{sim\_function}}$ by capturing similar code that may not reside within function definitions, thus preventing potential omissions.

 Since entities within call chains may exhibit hierarchical relationships in the repository, we present a \textbf{structure-preserving serialization} algorithm to preserve their original structural organization during prompt construction, enabling the LLM to better capture these relationships and, as a result, improve its interpretation of the context.
 Additionally, because different call chains may contain overlapping entities, deduplication is necessary.
 Specifically, we traverse all the call chains to construct a structural tree, where each node's children are entities that share a \textbf{\textit{Contains}} relation with it.
 We then perform a preorder traversal to sequentially output all entities, using indentation to reconstruct their hierarchical structure.
+The detailed algorithm of the serialization strategy can be found in the replication package.

 Considering the limited input token length of LLMs, we need to allocate the input budget reasonably across the four types of context.
 To achieve this, we propose a two-stage iterative prompt construction strategy.
 Its basic idea aligns with the dynamic context allocation strategy \cite{shrivastava2023repository} but is more extensible.
 In short, each type of context is first allocated an equal token budget, after which each type ``claims'' any remaining tokens from the others according to a fixed priority order.
 Specifically, given a maximum input length $\ell$ (after subtracting the length occupied by the task description and instructions) and $N$ types of context $C_1, \ldots, C_N$, our strategy proceeds as follows: